sjev/espro/README.md

 # ESPro

-*ESPro turns physical ESPHome devices into swappable infrastructure beneath stable logical identities.*
+*ESPro is a control plane for ESPHome fleets: register, program, and operate devices behind stable logical identities (with an optional MQTT bridge).*